philsturgeon/phil.tech/source/2017-01-24-graphql-vs-rest-overview.html.markdown

 }
 ~~~

-Some will argue that this is more "clean", and it is, it's very clean, but being forced to create another service is overkill for smaller images especially early on.
+Some will argue that this is more "clean", and it is, it's very clean, but being forced to create another service is overkill for smaller images, especially early on.
 Another approach is to upload directly to Amazon S3, forcing a dependency on clients and potentially letting your tokens leak, or... use multipart uploads, which are a super hacky approach that depends on if the server and various clients can even support it.

 This is one area where REST holds strong.
-Some would say that REST handling CRUD and arbitrary stuff is "confusing", but this is a core tenant of what makes REST so useful.
+Some would say that REST handling CRUD and arbitrary stuff is confusing, but this is a core tenant of what makes REST so useful.
 A REST API can do anything, not just send fields backwards and forwards - even if that is how REST is often used.

 ## Both GraphQL and REST Prefer Evolution